praveenranolia/portfolio/README.md

 **Classification of Higgs boson using different machine learning models | Electrical Department, IIT Roorkee**
 ***(August 2020 - Feb 2021)***
 -Analysed the data sets of Atlas experiment of Large Hydrogen collider, CERN.
 Used scaling and imputation techniques on Data.
-- Used PCA for feature reduction, Tuned the best hyper-parameters for SVM and MLP to classify the Higgs boson decay into tau-tau decay(signal) and background noise.
+-Used PCA for feature reduction, Tuned the best hyper-parameters for SVM and MLP to classify the Higgs boson decay into tau-tau decay(signal) and background noise.

 ## EXTRACURRICULAR